-Hi, my name is Scott Mawby and I joined Birmingham Specialities on 2nd January 2020 with the view of taking over from Ken Stonehill, who is the existing Managing Director, planning to retire later this month.
+Hi, my name is Scott Mawby and I joined Birmingham Specialities on 2nd January 2020 with the view of taking over from Ken Stonehill, the existing Managing Director, who is planning to retire later this month.
 I’m thoroughly looking forward to helping drive the business forward and to become thought leaders within the industry!

 Please describe your job.
 What do you do?

 I am the Managing Director of Birmingham Specialities (BSL), which is part of the Indutrade group.
 Indutrade is an international industrial cluster who acquire and develop companies that focus on high-tech know-how with an ability to build close, long-term relationships with customers and suppliers.

 My role as MD involves managing all aspects of the 80+ person business, planning business strategies for growth, profitability and long term sustainability for all employees and shareholders.

 Where do you sit within the organisation?